Thought Leadership

 Thermal Bottlenecks.
 This is Hot, This is Why.

-Take a section through a typical FloTHERM application (in this case a wall mounted repeater unit):
+Take a section through a typical Simcenter Flotherm application (in this case a wall mounted repeater unit):

 Hot_and_Why

 Analogies have always played an important role in the evolution of science and technology.
 As Einstein said: “Growth comes through analogy; through seeing how things connect, rather than only seeing how they might be different.”
-It was therefore rather gratifying when we discovered that the thermal bottleneck is analogous to the Joule heating power density in a DC current flow (current density x voltage gradient).
-W/m^3 compared to the thermal bottleneck degC W/m^3.
-If Joule heating is the energy required to force the current through where its flowing, then bottleneck is the energy required to get the heat over a 1 degC hurdle.
-Neat.
+Interestingly, the thermal bottleneck field has a direct analogy to Joule heating in DC current flow (current density × voltage gradient > W/m³).
+Just as Joule heating represents the energy required to push current through an electrical resistance, the thermal bottleneck represents the ‘energy’ needed to overcome thermal resistance per degree Celsius.
+There are also comparisons to thermal entropy generation, it being a measure of the irreversibility of conductive heat transfer, also formulated as a product of both heat flux and temperature gradient and itself indicative of thermal ‘bottlenecks’.

 Robin Bornoff